fverdoja/Fast-3D-Pointcloud-Segmentation/README.md

 ### From ROS

 If used with ROS support enabled, the executable can be called from launch files.
 One example launch file is provided in the _launch_ folder.

+For a more complete ROS node implementation, please have a look at [this repository](https://github.com/aalto-intelligent-robotics/point_cloud_segmentation).